-How much is dog teeth cleaning without anesthesia?
+How much does dog teeth cleaning cost without anesthesia?

 Some pet parents believe they might be able to save money at the vet and prevent their loved one from going under with nonanesthetic dentistry (NAD).
 However, the American Animal Hospital Association (AAHA) considers this practice unprofessional, unsafe, and ineffective for several reasons:

 - It's difficult to reach and clean to clean the inner surfaces of the teeth while your dog is conscious, and the procedure feels uncomfortable.

 - If a fully awake dog startles, they could accidentally scrape or cut their gums during the cleaning.

 - No one can accurately diagnose or treat tooth decay during anesthesia-free dentistry, so the cleaning is merely superficial and misrepresentative of the procedure.

 These are a few examples that explain why no AAHA-affiliated veterinarian may perform a dog teeth cleaning without anesthesia, or they risk losing their certification.

 If you're worried about the possible risks and side effects of dog dental cleaning, know that your trained veterinary team is tasked with monitoring your pet's vital signs during and after sedation.
 Most dogs recover from dental anesthesia within 15 to 20 minutes after the procedure.
 Then, they will rest comfortably in a cage for a few hours for continued monitoring and typically go home the same day.

 What are the benefits of dog dental care?